California Disability Discrimination Lawyers

 However, if your employer fails to address your concerns, you may want to consider pursuing legal action.
 To file a disability discrimination claim in California, you must submit a complaint to the Department of Fair Employment and Housing (https://calcivilrights.ca.gov/) within one year of the wrongful conduct.
 Once you file with the Department of Fair Employment and Housing and receive a “right-to-sue notice,” you have one year to file a claim in civil court.

-Disability discrimination, failure to accommodate, and failure to engage in the interactive process claims are factually complex and dependent on the information provided.
-The employment lawyers at the Genie Harrison Law Firm will need to collect a lot of information and documents from you to assess your disability discrimination case.
-Please be prepared to provide our lawyers with the following:
+Disability discrimination, failure to accommodate, and failure to engage in the interactive process claims are factually complex.
+To assess your case, our lawyers will need the following information and documents from you:

 - A chronology of events, including all communications with your employer regarding your illness or condition(s), your days off, your leave(s), your requests for accommodation, your requests for FMLA or CFRA leave, and your doctor’s notes;